OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 without forcing developers to hold ZEP tokens to use the Kernel, we will use 2) as a proxy of 1).
 To do so, we define the following "vouching"
-mechanic: ZEP token holders can signal their approval for a specific Kernel version `V` by locking part of their tokens and specifying which version they vouch for.
+mechanic: ZEP token holders can signal their approval for a specific Kernel version $V$ by locking part of their tokens and specifying which version they vouch for.
 It is worth noting that the Kernel is upgraded as a monolithic system and individual components are not upgraded in a modular fashion, although this may be subject to change in the future.